alaahelmyoraby/RNA-seq-Analysis/README.md

-Here’s how you can convert your code into a **README.md** file for GitHub documentation.
-This file will provide an overview of the project, explain the steps, and include the code in a readable format.

----

 # RNA-Seq Differential Expression Analysis Pipeline

 This repository contains an RNA-Seq differential expression analysis pipeline using DESeq2.
 The pipeline processes raw count data, performs exploratory data analysis, normalizes the data, identifies differentially expressed genes (DEGs), and visualizes the results.